ZeusesNeckMeat/RiskOfRain2-ItemRoulette/README.md

 If you find any bugs, incompatibilities with other mods, or just general suggestions please feel free to add them to the [Issues section](https://github.com/ZeusesNeckMeat/RiskOfRain2-ItemRoulette/issues) in Github!

 ## Changelog

+**2.3.0**
+* Refactored the custom hooks to split some into separate files that made more sense
+* Added a new CustomHookTracker class to track the state of the game to be used by each custom hooks
+* Added SectionKey as a virtual property on ConfigBase to more easily expand upon adding new configs with keys
+* Added a new set of configs to be able to control whether or not you want to use only the guaranteed items at a specific tier level, so each tier can be controlled separately

 **2.2.0**
 * Updated Guaranteed Items config to allow multiple items through a comma delimited list